 Many households today, however, are not yet in a position of being able to participate in the housing market.

 Said another way, products and services capable of meeting the housing demands of low-income households at prices they can afford to pay have yet to emerge.

 Today there is an opportunity for a new, comprehensive approach to solving the housing crisis by meeting the demands for housing of all households.
 Real estate markets are dominated by professionals.
 Professionally-provided housing is expensive.
 Homebuyers must compete with institutional rental property investors over residential properties.
 Low-income tenants must negotiate with profit-driven landlords.
 Wealth is concentrated in relatively few hands.

 Leveling the competitive playing field between homebuyers and investors, affording greater agency to low-income households in attaining their housing, and widely distributing real estate wealth are achievable by democratizing development.

 • make (something) accessible to everyone.

 If the affordable housing crisis is to be addressed, the public governmental, non-profit philanthropic, and private commercial sectors cannot be the only providers and producers of housing.
-Demands for housing must be met by means other than professionals providing services and products for consumers in a marketplace or participants in subsidized programs.
+Demands for housing must be met by means other than professionals providing services and products for consumers in a marketplace, dependents on charities, or participants in subsidized programs.

 Addressing the housing crisis requires a sacrifice, but not of quality standards.

 To learn about how to Democratize Development, continue to SERVICES.